 Medical College Admission Test Program Office 2255 North Dubuque Road P.O.
-Box 4056 Iowa City, Iowa 52243-4056
+Box 4056 lowa City, Iowa 52243-4056

-This examination evaluates the applicant's knowledge of biology, general chemistry, organic chemistry, reading comprehension, and quantitative reasoning.
+This examination evaluates the applicant's knowledge of biology, general chemistry, organic chemistry, biochemistry, reading comprehension, social sciences, and quantitative reasoning.
 We strongly recommend that the examination be taken in the spring of the junior year, so that if applicants feel that the test scores are unsatisfactory, they may retake the examination in the fall of the senior year.
 Only the best set of test scores will be considered.
 Any MCAT that is not a first attempt, taken in January or later within the same year of matriculation, may not be considered for admission in that academic year.